Shrimp (film): Cast

 Additionally, Taika Waititi portrays a bartender and co-producer Joshua Thurston plays Marie's client, referred to as the horse gimp.
-Sasha Lane has an uncredited appearance as one of the dominatrixes.
+Sasha Lane has an uncredited appearance as one of the dominatrices.

 Production

 Writer/director Zelda Williams stated that she was inspired to create Shrimp after a man at a bar mistook her for a dominatrix.
 Following a look into a local BDSM den, Williams found the den to be "a different world" from fictional portrayals prior to her film.
 Describing the dens as "incredibly understanding" and "non-judgmental", Williams commented that their foundation is based "on consent and openness".

 Potential television series

 After Shrimp premiered at the Tribeca Film Festival, Williams entered into a deal with Gunpowder & Sky in November 2018 to develop the short film into a half-hour series.
 Gunpowder & Sky CEO Van Toffler said the company was drawn to the film because Williams "was able to take a generally taboo topic, turn it on its head and tap into the day-to-day happenings of the dominatrix community and tell their story in an authentic way".